sarnyaia1/Wedding_site/README.md

-# Wedding_site
+# simple-quote-page
-A wedding site for Zoe and Alex
+This is a simple quote page for testing Github